 Dr. Michael JippingProfessor of Computer Science

 Mike Jipping joined Hope in 1987.
 He has been the chair for the Department of Computer Science and has served as faculty moderator and on several administrative committees.
-Mike is looking forward to a sabbatical in 2016.

 Areas of Expertise